 MailerLite paid plans are cheap

 We’ve compared a dozen email marketing services, taking into consideration their pricing and our current list size.
 MailerLite plans are cheap!
 You pay as little as $15 per month if you have between 1000 and 2500 subscribers.
 The cost is even less if you decide to pay annually.
 Remember MailChimp’s $30 per month for the same size email list?
 Guess what AWeber, Campaign Monitor or GetResponse would cost you?
 Check it out yourself – MailerLite’s pricing beats all of them.
+If you are interested in comparing prices and features of MailerLite with other services, you can take a look at this comparison table.

 Ease of use